BC Place

 BC Place is a multi-purpose stadium in Vancouver, British Columbia, Canada.
-Located at the north side of False Creek, it is owned and operated by the BC Pavilion Corporation (PavCo), a crown corporation of the province.
+Located at the north side of False Creek, it is owned and operated by the BC Pavilion Corporation (PavCo), a Crown corporation of the province.

 The venue is currently the home of the BC Lions of the Canadian Football League (CFL), Vancouver Whitecaps FC of Major League Soccer (MLS), the annual Canada Sevens (part of the World Rugby Sevens Series), as well as the BC Sports Hall of Fame.

 Opened on June 19, 1983, BC Place was originally an indoor structure with an air-supported roof, the world's largest at the time.
 Following the 2010 Winter Olympics, it was closed for 16 months as part of an extensive revitalization, the centrepiece of which was replacing the inflatable roof with a retractable roof supported by cables.
 Once construction was completed, the stadium's new roof was also the largest of its type.

 BC Place was the main stadium for the 2010 Winter Olympics and 2010 Winter Paralympics, the 2012 CONCACAF Women's Olympic Qualifying Tournament, as well as a venue for multiple matches including the championship match for the 2015 FIFA Women's World Cup.
-The stadium is set to host multiple matches during the 2026 FIFA World Cup, which is estimated to cost $240 million to $260 million to for staging, planning and hosting in Vancouver.
+The stadium is set to host multiple matches during the 2026 FIFA World Cup, including knockout stage matches.